mossjacob/alfi/docs/notebooks_list.rst

 Linear LFMs
 -----------

-For analytical Latent Force Models, have a look at these notebooks carrying out exact inference
+For analytical Latent Force Models, have a look at these notebooks carrying out exact inference.

 .. toctree::
    :maxdepth: 1